Your Life is in Your Hands

 Stop smoking and avoid smoking around others.
 Smoking is hazardous to smokers and endangers the health of passive smokers.

-Maintain a healthy body weight by adhering to a balanced and low-fat diet, avoid excessive caloric intake.
+Maintain a healthy body weight by adhering to a balanced and low-fat diet, avoid excessive calorie intake.

-Eat lots of fresh fruit and vegetables, particularly those that contain a large amount of:
+Eat lots of fresh fruits and vegetables, particularly those that contain a large amount of:

 Vitamin A and beta carotene such as: Carrots, pumpkin, broccoli, sweet potato, melon, spinach, peaches and apricots.